MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

 Managers are represented by the ManagerId attribute that admins upload regularly in organizational (HR) data.
 ManagerId is one of the five mandatory attributes in the organizational data file.
 As Workplace Analytics processes this data, it generates a management hierarchy that represents the entire organizational structure.
 Groups are defined from this organizational data structure.

+> [!Important]
-Important: Data for a group includes only the data for a manager’s team.
-This data does not include the manager’s data.
+> Data for a group includes only the data for a manager's team.
+It does _not_ include the manager's data.

 ### Validation